 - Yell ‘Man Overboard’ and point to the casualty.
 If several people are on board, the person who sees the casualty doesn’t take his or her eyes off the person in the water.
 They just keep pointing and all available crew does the following…

-- Press the Man Overboard button to mark the location where the casualty went over
+- Press the Man Overboard alarm button to mark the location where the casualty went over.

 - Head forward for two boat lengths (this will allow you to put enough space between you and the casualty)

-- Turn the boat into the wind forcing the headsail to flop over onto the wrong side without releasing any lines (called heaving-to or a crash tack).
-This will slow the boat down almost to a stop.
-It will also place the boat downwind of the casualty so the causally will float towards the boat rather than away
+- Turn the boat into the wind, forcing the headsail to flop onto the wrong side without releasing any lines (called heaving-to or a crash tack).
+This is also called a man overboard rescue turn, which will slow the boat down almost to a stop.
+It will also place the boat downwind of the casualty so the causally will float towards the boat rather than away.

-- All crew members to line up along the side of the boat, with a pole in hand, offering the casualty peace of mind that you’re coming and preparing to lift him or her out of the water
+- All crew members to line up along the side of the boat, with a man overboard pole in hand, offering the casualty peace of mind that you’re coming and preparing to lift him or her out of the water.

-Once you’re lined up to the casualty it might not be possible to lift them out of the water by hand or with a pole.
-Have discussions and to what options are available so that you’re prepared for the worst.
+Once you’re lined up to the casualty, it might not be possible to lift them out of the water by hand or with a pole.
+Discuss what options are available so that you’re prepared for the worst.

-For example, if Simon falls overboard I will most likely not be able to pull him out.
-If he’s conscious and the boat isn’t slapping around I can get him to the back of the boat and help him up the swim latter.
+For example, if Simon falls overboard, I will most likely not be able to pull him out.
+If he’s conscious and the boat isn’t slapping around, I can get him to the back of the boat and help him up the swim ladder.

 Be warned, however, that in big seas it’s not safe to try and get on board with the stern slapping.
 It could clonk the casualty on the head and knock them out!

-The other options I have are to attach a halyard to Simon and hoist him up onto the deck or use our outboard crane to get him back on board.
+My other options are to attach a halyard to Simon and hoist him up onto the deck or use our outboard crane to get him back on board.

 Secondary or “delayed” drowning happens when the casualty inhales water into his or her lungs, causing inflammation or edema (swelling).
 The edema can occur hours or even days after the initial contact with water.
 Death from delayed drowning is due to swelling of the small air sacs in the lungs, preventing oxygen from entering the bloodstream.

-Anyone that has been recovered from a Man Overboard incident needs to be under supervision for at least 24 hours.
+Anyone that has been recovered from an incident needs to be under supervision for at least 24 hours.
 Keep an eye out for:

 - Difficulty breathing